pactflow/actions/README.md

 ```

 ## Notes
-- If you change your `participant_name` you willl need to inform your consumers (their pact tests rely on the name you use here).
+- If you change your `application_name` you willl need to inform your consumers (their pact tests rely on the name you use here).
 - Assumes 'success = true' (you can control this action by depending on an earliler successful test job).
 - You must ensure `additionalProperties` in your OAS is set to `false` on any response body, to ensure a consumer won't get false positives if they add a new field that isn't actually part of the spec.